httpwg/wg-materials/ietf117/minutes.md

 MT: Lot of caches here, didn't hear much from them, or from client side caching.

-MN: Not 2 swings and misses, more like took 2 swings and learned.
+MN: Not 2 swings and misses, more like took 2 swings and lessons learned.

 MT: Want more enthusiasm, that's all.

 TP: Asking for implementation support, anyone interested in experimenting.
 3 people in the group are interested.

-MN: Cloudflare cache team is interested in the implementation.
-Most optimistic thing is this is in same state that early hints was in when Kazuho first talked about it.
+MN: I've talked to the Cloudflare cache team and they are interested, but not committed to implementation.
+Most optimistic way to see this is as in the same state that early hints was in when Kazuho first talked about it.

 ### HTTP Cache Groups / An HTTP Cache Invalidation API - Mark Nottingham

 MN: Presenting.
 Looking for adoption.
 Have talked to number of CDN teams, they are interested.
-CMS are very interested, but not sure if CDN will support.
+CMS are interested, but not sure if CDN will support.

 LP: Clarify the proposals.
 Is this not 2 different things?